 - Generously apply pomade or wax to strands to sculpt them into shape.

-- Be sure to work product into strands starting from the back and moving forward.
+- Be sure to work the product into strands starting from the back and moving forward.

 - Use a comb to style hair.
 It will achieve a cleaner rockabilly style than using hands.

-- Comb hair upwards and backwards to create a wedge shape with volume at the front or style as desired.
+- Comb hair upwards and backward to create a wedge shape with volume at the front or style as desired.

 - Finish styling with a light spray of hairspray if necessary.